lukystreik/volx-rz-pmwiki/README.md

 # pmwiki Dockerfile and build pipeline

-to dockerize the pmwiki application in an ubuntu:latest OCI container
+I made a docker container version the pmwiki application based on ubuntu:latest OCI container

-Homepage of the wiki vendor https://www.pmwiki.org/wiki/PmWiki/Download
+* Homepage of the pmwiki source https://www.pmwiki.org/wiki/PmWiki/Download
+* Latest Version of pmwiki see here: https://www.pmwiki.org/pub/pmwiki/?C=M;O=D

-dockerhub repository for pmwiki: https://hub.docker.com/repository/docker/lukystreik/volx-rz-pmwiki
+* My dockerhub repository for pmwiki: https://hub.docker.com/repository/docker/lukystreik/volx-rz-pmwiki

 # pmwiki 2.x.x / Ubuntu latest
-generate an ubuntu latest based self made docker Version of pmwiki.
-Latest Version of pmwiki see here: https://www.pmwiki.org/pub/pmwiki/?C=M;O=D
+A github action creates an ubuntu latest based docker version of the wiki and pushes it to dockerhub on a regular basis.

+##Benefits of the volx-rz-pmwiki
+* hardened nginx with security header included
-all current security patches included.
+* all current pmwiki and ubuntu security patches included.
+* low servity level on the final image (no critical CVEs)
-Layer sqashing as possible to reduce size and false positive scan results of vulnerabilitiy tools.
-If you want to squash on docker build, you have to enable the experimental feature of docker in your build environment
+* Layer sqashing if possible in the CI environment (docker build experimental feature has to be enabled) to reduce the container size and false positive scan results of vulnerabilitiy tools.

 ## automatic build with github action